adikulkarnii/code-20210322-AdityaAjayKulkarni/README.md

 Requirements to use -

-Python installed in your machine
+Python3 installed in your machine

 How to use?